-- ⊙ or ⊙ to User.
+1 → or ◀ to USER.

-- 2 Press the Menu Select button directly below User.

-- 3 The display shows the User Login screen.

-A blinking cursor appears beside ID:.
-Use the keypad to enter a username.
+- 2 Press the Menu Select button directly below USER. - 3 The display shows the User Login screen. - 4 Press the Menu Select button directly below ID. - 5 A blinking cursor appears beside ID.
+Use the keypad to enter a username using the keypad multi-tap function.
+OR

-⊙ or ⊙ to scroll through the list of predefined usernames.
-Press the Menu Select button directly below Logn to select the predefined username.
+• or • to scroll through the list of predefined usernames.
+Press the Menu Select button to select a predefined username.

-Press and hold \bigcirc or \bigcirc to scroll through the list of predefined usernames at a fast scroll rate.
+Press and hold) or (to scroll through the list of predefined usernames at a fast scroll rate.

-Press the Menu Select button directly below Logn to select the predefined username.
+Press the Menu Select button directly below LOGN to select a predefined username.

-If the selected predefined username has more than eight (8) characters, or an invalid character in it, the display momentary shows Invalid ID.
-Repeat Step 3.
+6 If the selected predefined username has more than eight (8) characters, or an invalid character in it, the display momentary shows INVALID ID.
+Repeat Step 5.
 OR